 There are three different options to choose from and they allow you and your group to get to the front of the line without waiting behind everyone else.

-Each person that has a ticket needs their own Quick Queue ticket.
+Each person that has a ticket needs their own Quick Queue ticket, fees are below.

 $14.99 per person – The most affordable ticket option.
 Valid for unlimited front-of-the-line access for six participating attractions for one day.
 This does not include Ice Breaker.